chillithechillinchinchilla/labTest/README.md

 # labTest

+Server Notes:
-spin up server with: node server.js should receive 'Lab Server has started on port'
+-Spin up server with: node server.js
+-Should receive 'Lab Server has started on port'

+Front End Notes:
-navigate to client folder and eneter: npm start should run and open in browser
+-Navigate to client folder and eneter: npm start
+-It should run and open in browser automatically